Yukee/numerical-bargaining/README.md

 ### Fix runtime problems

-I had to update the nash.py to run without errors on MacOS.
+I had to update the `nash.py` file to run without errors on MacOS.
 Editing the file as described [here](https://github.com/gambitproject/gambit/pull/266#issue-516555733) worked for me.